Diamond Head (British band): Early history

-The album was packaged in a plain sleeve with no title or track listings, and 250 copies were signed by each band member.
-The management thought that it should be perceived as a 'demo' album, so no fancy sleeve was required, making it very cheap to produce.
-The first 1000 copies were pressed and made available at concerts and via mail-order for £3.50.
-The only mail-order advertisement appeared in Sounds and ran for six weeks.
-The band's management did not pay for the advertisement and ended up being sued.
+Internal professional disputes regarding Diamond Head's representation led to the departure of managers Morris and Frazier, leaving Reg Fellows and Linda Harris in sole control.
+Consequently, while contemporary New Wave of British Heavy Metal acts secured major label contracts and began entering the U.S. market, Diamond Head remained independent.
+Guitarist Brian Tatler attributes this to the managers' unrealistic expectations regarding contract terms; when no suitable offer materialized, Fellows opted to record an album rapidly at the local 24-track studio where the band had tracked their debut single, "Shoot Out the Lights."
+In a transaction involving no upfront payment, studio owner Muff Murfin provided one week of recording time in exchange for 50 percent of the band's publishing rights for fifteen years.

+Despite the master tapes being circulated to various labels, the debut album, Lightning to the Nations, failed to attract a recording contract.
+Their management subsequently coordinated a release of 1,000 copies through Happy Face Records, an independent label owned by Murfin.
+To minimize production costs, the album was issued in a plain white sleeve without a title or track listing, intended by management to be perceived as a "demo" recording; 250 of these copies were signed by the band members.
+These initial pressings were sold for £3.50 at live performances and via mail-order through a six-week advertisement in Sounds.
+However, because the band's management failed to pay for the media placement, the publication ultimately pursued legal action against them.

 The original stereo master tapes were lost after they were sent to the German record company, Woolfe Records, who released a vinyl version of the album with a new sleeve.
 The tapes were not returned until they were eventually tracked down by Lars Ulrich and Phonogram Germany for inclusion on the 1990 compilation album, New Wave of British Heavy Metal '79 Revisited.

 In 1980, Pete Winkelman from Wolverhampton got involved and tried to sign Diamond Head to his new label, Media Records.
 Winkelman had been a record plugger and he advised the band to change management but this advice was not heeded.
 In the end, Diamond Head only agreed to make one single for Winkelman, a re-recorded version of "Sweet & Innocent" b/w "Streets of Gold", which came out around October 1980.